[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 Prerequisites

-Once the prerequisites are out of the way, we will quickly understand what identity-based policies are before diving into creating one with Terraform.
+Once the prerequisites are complete, we will quickly review identity-based policies before creating one with Terraform.

 Identity-based policies govern what actions an identity (User, Group, Role) can perform on which resources and under what conditions.